 B: “Therefore, do you think we could be of use to you with our machines?”

 B: “I understand.
 We can offer very advanced solutions.
-Were you thinking about something specific?”
+Did you think about something specific?”

-A: “It is certainly true that just by reducing scraps we could have resources able to cover the cost of an advanced machine in few months”
+A: “It is certainly true that just by reducing scraps, we could have resources able to cover the cost of an advanced machine in a few months.”

 B: “I agree.
 Do you want to make some calculations to understand how long it would take to pay back the investment?”

-Undoubtedly, during a sales negotiation it is not cautious to press our interlocutor with a barrage of questions.
-However, a skilled salesperson is able to alternate questions with silence and messages that he or she wants to deliver.
+Undoubtedly, during a sales negotiation, it is not cautious to press our interlocutor with a barrage of questions.
+However, a skilled salesperson is able to alternate questions with silence and messages that they want to deliver.
 The involvement and the respect of the parts are essential values in a balanced conversation.
-Therefore, when we are looking for approval it is fundamental to develop and train the ability of changing the pace and the style of the conversation.
+Therefore, when looking for approval, it is fundamental to develop and train the ability to change the conversation’s pace and style.

-Asking questions and listening are therefore the first steps to encourage our interlocutor to start thinking about an idea.
-Only if we discuss and collect information we will be able to have the tools to facilitate the start of a relationship, which in a B2B commercial activity is among the most important issues.
-Once the relationship has started, we will then have to develop an idea together and then this shared idea could become a shared business.
+Therefore, asking questions and listening are the first steps to encourage our interlocutor to start thinking about an idea.
+Only if we discuss and collect the information will we have the tools to facilitate the beginning of a relationship, which is among the most critical issues in a B2B commercial activity.
+Once the relationship has started, we will have to develop an idea together, and then this shared idea could become a shared business.

-Here in Vehnta we are well aware that B2B negotiations are a complex topic.
-This is why we try to facilitate the work of our customers by selecting, preparing and qualifying their prospects so that, once the meeting is organized, the salesmen of our clients can focus only on closing the deal: by asking questions and, in the first place, listening!
+Here in Vehnta, we are well aware that B2B negotiations are a complex topic.
+That’s why we try to facilitate the work of our customers by selecting, preparing, and qualifying their prospects so that, once the meeting is organized, the salesmen of our clients can focus only on closing the deal: by asking questions and, in the first place, listening!